 You Can Escape from a Narcissist

 Therapy can help you leave and recover from a narcissistic relationship.
 BetterHelp has over 30,000 licensed therapists who provide convenient and affordable online therapy.
-BetterHelp starts at $65 per week.
+BetterHelp starts at $65 per week and is FSA/HSA eligible by most providers.
 Take a free online assessment and get matched with the right therapist for you.

 What Is Narcissistic Personality Disorder?

 Although social media has made the word “narcissist” almost interchangeable with “jerk”, narcissistic personality disorder, or NPD, is an actual psychiatric diagnosis with a set of clinical criteria.
-This personality disorder is characterized by a list of 9 criteria in the DSM, or the Diagnostic and Statistical Manual of Mental Disorders.1
+This personality disorder is characterized by a list of 9 criteria in the DSM, or the Diagnostic and Statistical Manual of Mental Disorder(DSM)s.1

 Of these 9 criteria, someone has to meet at least 5 on the list in order to meet the criteria for the diagnosis.
 NPD can be difficult to diagnose, and many people with NPD also have another mental health condition.2